+The Economic Impact Statement (EIS) describes projected changes in revenues, costs, funding sources, and the overall economic effects created by the bill for the first two fiscal

+58 Art.
+VIII, s.
+3, Fla.
+Const.

+59 Art.
+IX, s.
+4(a) Fla.
+Const.

+60 Art.
+IX, s.
+5, Fla.
+Const.

-The Economic Impact Statement describes projected changes in revenues, costs, funding sources, and the overall economic effects created by the bill.
-Additionally, those preparing the Economic Impact Statement certify to their qualifications to prepare the statement, personal knowledge of the information, and that the Statement is true and accurate (for example, a chief financial officer of a particular local government).
+years after the bill takes effect.
+Before entering the data on the EIS, the column headers on the form should be labeled to state the two complete fiscal years for the affected local government after the bill goes into effect.
+For example, if the bill is to be adopted during the 2023 Session, the headings would be labeled "2023-2024" and "2024-2025."
+Additionally, those preparing the EIS certify to their qualifications to prepare the statement, personal knowledge of the information, and that the statement is true and accurate (for example, a chief financial officer of a particular local government).